 Thickness – 1/4" and 8 mm thick (approx. 5/16")

-Recommended Uses – Eco-Lock rubber tiles have been used successfully as flooring for home gyms, in commercial weight rooms, in dog kennel facilities, as ski lodge flooring, in locker rooms and baseball dug outs, as golf course club house flooring, over radiant heated floors, in basements, as boat house flooring, in outdoor storage sheds, and in a variety of other places where an anti slip flooring with shock absorbing properties would be beneficial.
+Recommended Uses – Eco-Lock rubber tiles have been used successfully as flooring for home gyms, in commercial weight rooms, dog kennel facilities, basements, locker rooms, baseball dugouts, outdoor storage sheds, as ski lodge flooring, golf course clubhouse flooring, boathouse flooring, over radiant heated floors, and in a variety of other places where an anti-slip flooring with shock-absorbing properties would be beneficial.

 Eco-Lock rubber tiles are very durable and easy to maintain and keep clean.
 Maintenance of these interlocking gym tiles typically includes: